vosmont/Vera-Plugin-ZiGateGateway/README.md

 ```
 sudo nano /etc/ser2net.conf
 ```
-Add this line (it depends on your device; see config on your Vera in Apps->Develop apps->Serial Port configuration)
+Add this line (it depends on your device)
 ```
 3481:raw:0:/dev/ttyUSB0:115200 8DATABITS NONE 1STOPBIT
 ```